By Ed Mahony –

 SOCIAL MEDIA

+- General.
 Social media is about creating closer ties with your audience, getting people to talk about your brand in general, drive traffic to your website.
 These activities are achieved by connecting with relevant audiences via social media channels.
 “Connecting” involves general, informal industry chat and interaction.
 As well as specific tasks or projects, for example: passing on useful and interesting links and information for a particular topic, running a competition, customer service.

 You might want to achieve social media buzz or a sustained social media presence (or both).
 “Buzz” involves a social media campaign that gets people talking quickly, en masse.
 But attention that often quickly peters out.
 “Sustained social media presence” is about interacting with loyal customers on a day-to-day basis, building up a steady presence and loyal audience.
 These two approaches can co-exist within a particular social media channel (with some channels better at one approach over the other, for example, virals for quick buzz, and blogging for building up a sustained social media presence).